NREL/OCHRE/docs/source/ModelingApproach.rst

 (SOC).
 When the event starts, the EV will charge using a linear model similar to the battery model described below.

-Electric vehicles can be externally controlled through a delay signal or a direct power signal.
+Electric vehicles can be externally controlled through a delay signal, a direct power signal, or charging constraints.
 A delay signal will delay the start time of the charging event.
-The direct power signal will set the charging power directly at each time step, and it is only suggested for Level 2 charging.
+A direct power signal (in kW, or SOC rate) will set the charging power directly at each time step, and it is only suggested for Level 2 charging.
+Max power and max SOC contraints can also limit the charging rate and can optionally be set as a schedule.

 Batteries
 ---------